Ctenosaura similis: Reproduction

-Mating generally occurs in the spring.
-Males show dominance and interest by head bobbing; eventually the male will chase the female until he can catch her and subdue her.
-Within eight to ten weeks, the female will dig a nest and lay clutches of up to 30 eggs.
+Mating generally occurs in the beginning of the dry season.
+Males court females and show interest with low amplitude head bobbing and flick-licking the female.
+The female, when receptive, will allow mating with a large male.
+Females may violently reject forced-copulation attempts.
+Within eight to ten weeks, females will travel to a communal nesting site.
+There they, and other females, repeatedly visit nest openings, eventually laying clutches of up to 30 eggs.
 The eggs hatch in 90 days with the hatchlings digging their way out of the sand.
 These juveniles are typically green with brown markings, although all brown hatchlings have been recorded as well.
+Juveniles become reproductively mature around 2–3 years old.

 Commercial usage

-In some parts of Central America, the black spiny-tailed iguana, colloquially called the "chicken of the trees," is farmed alongside the green iguana as a food source and for export for the pet trade [see iguana meat].
+In some parts of Central America, the black spiny-tailed iguana, colloquially called the "chicken of the trees," is farmed alongside the green iguana as a food source and for export for the pet trade (see iguana meat).
 Although it is heavily hunted it does not appear to be endangered in any of its native territory.